The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Introduction

 The example in Figure~\ref{FigureNonuniqueness} shows that after topology changes, the uniqueness of BV solutions to planar multiphase mean curvature flow may fail.
 Note that in contrast to the sudden vanishing of the interface in Brakke solutions, this is a case of \emph{physical} non-uniqueness: The failure of uniqueness is caused by a physically unstable situation -- the symmetric configuration of four perfect squares -- , starting from which infinitesimal perturbations may select either of the two evolutions.
 This example also shows that a principle of maximal dissipation of energy may fail to single out a unique evolution.

-Our main result -- a uniqueness theorem for $\BV$ solutions to planar multiphase mean curvature flow prior to the first topology change -- is therefore not only the first positive result concerning uniqueness for a weak solution concept to multiphase mean curvature flow, but also optimal for general initial data.
+Our main result -- a uniqueness theorem for $\BV$ solutions to planar multiphase mean curvature flow prior to the first topology change, along with a corresponding result for Kim-Stuvard-Tonegawa varifold-$\BV$ solutions -- is therefore not only the first positive result concerning uniqueness for a weak solution concept to multiphase mean curvature flow, but also optimal for general initial data.
 Nevertheless, let us mention that it has been suggested by Ilmanen (see e.\,g.\ \cite{MantegazzaNovagaPludaSchulze}) that the uniqueness properties may be better if one restricts one's attention to \emph{generic} initial data: For initial data given by a small random perturbation of a fixed multiphase interface, the evolution by mean curvature in the plane is expected to be unique and stable with respect to perturbations for \emph{almost every} perturbation.
 The argument in favor of this proposed phenomenon is based on a numerical study classifying the ``stable'' and therefore ``generically occurring'' singularities in planar mean curvature flow \cite{Haettenschweiler}.
-Evidence in favor of ``generic'' well-posedness is abundant in two-phase mean curvature flow: For instance, an infinitesimal amount of stochastic noise has been shown to yield selection principles for the evolution, see Dirr, Luckhaus, and Novaga \cite{DirrLuckhausNovaga} and Souganidis and Yip \cite{SouganidisYip}.
+In two-phase mean curvature flow, evidence in favor of ``generic'' well-posedness is abundant: For instance, an infinitesimal amount of stochastic noise has been shown to yield selection principles for the evolution, see Dirr, Luckhaus, and Novaga \cite{DirrLuckhausNovaga} and Souganidis and Yip \cite{SouganidisYip}.
 Furthermore, in the framework of viscosity solutions it is immediate that fattening of level sets must be absent in almost all levels.
 Finally, a classification of generic singularities has been achieved by Colding and Minicozzi \cite{ColdingMinicozzi2,ColdingMinicozzi}.